Classics IV: 1975–2001: After Classics IV

 In 1977, Yost returned to performing on the Holiday Inn circuit, this time simply under his own name or "The Classic One."
 (He lost the rights to the Classics IV name.)
 The same year, Eaton got a job on Jacksonville's computer system in 1977 and later on worked for the City Hall.

-He is currently a professor at Florida Community College.
-During the mid 70s to early 80s, the Atlanta Rhythm Section scored a number of Top 40 hits, notably "Doraville", "So in to You", "Imaginary Lover", "I'm Not Gonna Let It Bother Me Tonight", "Do It or Die", and their rendition of "Spooky".
+As of 2008 he was a professor at Florida Community College.
+During the mid 1970s to early 1980s, the Atlanta Rhythm Section scored a number of Top 40 hits, notably "Doraville", "So in to You", "Imaginary Lover", "I'm Not Gonna Let It Bother Me Tonight", "Do It or Die", and their rendition of "Spooky".

 During the 1990s, Yost used many backup bands including Steve "Stevie G" Guettler (guitar, vocals), Jeff "JT" Strickler (bass guitar, vocals), Steve Farrell (guitar, vocals), Mike Wilson (keyboards, vocals), and Wes Armstrong (drums, vocals) of the Atlanta-based group The Rockerz.
 He also used Nashville-based Steve Jarrell and The Sons of the Beach Band, as well as the Hitts out of Virginia Beach, Virginia, with Ed Hutchison (guitar, backing vocals), Ramon Gonzalez (keyboards, backing vocals), Andy Crosswell (drums), and David Voss.
-Other incarnations included Toledo musicians Danny Joe Greenburg on Bass, and Sid Siddall on drums.
+Other incarnations included Toledo musicians Danny Joe Greenburg on bass and Sid Siddall on drums.
 Nashville bassist Louie Meek also did a stint with the band.
+Joe Smalley, David Ford, James Ford and Craig Overton (Rocket88) also backed Dennis as The Classics IV.

 In 1993, Classics IV was inducted into the Georgia Music Hall of Fame.